Chichilnisky-Lab/primate-cnn-model/README.md

 #### This repository is accompanied by a preprint on bioRxiv: [insert URL].
 Please see the manuscript for additional details.

 #### Authors: Alex Gogliettino and Sam Cooler (Chichilnisky Lab, 2024).
-We would also like to acknowledge Joshua Melander from the Baccus Lab, who provided inspiration and guidance on the model.
+We would also like to acknowledge Joshua Melander, Steve Baccus and other members from the Baccus Lab, who provided inspiration and guidance on the model with their Deep Retina project.